Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 Topbar:
 - Added Support for more elements in the Topbar

+Quality of Life:
+- You can now change the Epidemic notification events to only be notifications.

 Fixes:
 - Various small bug fixes
 - Fixed the color of the School of Architecture.